TheRealBeef/Satisfactory-Resource-Roulette/README.md

 ## Roadmap

-- [ ] Set up configuration menu options (what nodes to randomize, what nodes should allow grouping together, max nodes per group)
+- [ ] Set up configuration menu options (what nodes to randomize, what nodes should allow grouping together, max nodes per group, and re-roll function)
+- [ ] Add a full-random option that randomizes purities/resources without regard for playability (e.g. there can be a chance for all-Uranium world).
+Thanks Innoro!
 - [X] Include "Purity exclusion zones" around spawn locations that keep pure and/or normal nodes out to increase starting difficulty and keep grasslands from turning into free-for-all resource world
 - [ ] Remove grass around meshes/decals using RVT https://dev.epicgames.com/documentation/en-us/unreal-engine/runtime-virtual-texturing-in-unreal-engine?application_version=5.0 or similar (Thanks Phenakist)
 - [ ] Mix up Geyser purities